praria/my_ls/README.md

 # my_ls

-A simplified reimplementation of the Unix `ls` utility in C, supporting a subset of options.
+A simplified reimplementation of the Unix `ls` utility in C.
-This project demonstrates understanding of directory reading, file metadata, and sorting — all within strict system call and function constraints.

 ## Features

 - Lists files and directories in one-column format
 - Supports the following flags:
-  - `-a`: Show hidden files (those starting with `.`)
+  - `-a`: Show hidden files
   - `-t`: Sort entries by modification time (newest first)
   - Combined: `-at` or `-ta`
 - Implements custom sorting (bubble sort)